Have you been wondering about counselling or therapy?

 I’m really interested.
 When would I be able to start?

-When I do have spaces for new clients, the first step is to find out if I am the best therapist for you, or if another therapist might actually be a better fit for what you need.
+The first step is to find out if I am the best therapist for you, or if another therapist might actually be a better fit for what you need.
 So first, we’d need to schedule a free 15-minute phone consultation.
-After that, if we both feel that we would like to try an initial assessment session, we can then schedule a time to meet online or in my consulting room near Colchester, Essex CO7.
-The assessment session is a chance to get more of a feel for what’s needed, and to decide if you and I feel we can work well together.
-An assessment session costs the same as a normal session.
+After that, if we both feel that we would like to try an initial session, we can then schedule this.
+This session is a chance to get more of a feel for what’s needed, and to decide if you and I feel we can work well together.
+An initial session costs the same as a normal session.

 Do you work online by video, email, live chat or phone?